 PROBLEM: Ballots from voters that are received through the mail after Election Day cannot be counted if their return envelopes have no postmark or have an illegible postmark.
 Due to no fault of the voter, the ballot is rejected.
-The practice of postmarks being placed on return envelopes is inconsistent throughout the state of lowa.
+The practice of postmarks being placed on return envelopes is inconsistent throughout the state of Iowa.
+In many counties postmarks on absentee ballots are almost non-existent.